-- Attract well-qualified students. - Provide an intellectually stimulating environment. - Help students develop key intellectual skills. - Provide a challenging education in mathematics/statistics and their applications. - Produce high quality graduates who are well prepared for the next step of their professional lives whether this involves further research training or moving directly into a career.
+- Attract well-qualified students. - Provide an intellectually stimulating environment. - Help students develop key intellectual skills. - Provide a challenging education in mathematical statistics and computing, and their applications in the intelligent use of data to answer important questions. - Produce high-quality graduates who are well prepared for the next step of their professional lives whether this involves further research training or moving directly into a career.